 If alimony is awarded, the courts will consider these factors when determining the duration of payments and how much the recipient spouse will receive each month.

-You should also understand that Louisiana is one of few states that will consider why the divorce occurs.
-If adultery is a factor, you will be unable to receive alimony and likely will be ordered to pay if you are a higher earner.
+You should also understand that Louisiana is one of the few states that will consider fault grounds.
+If adultery or domestic abuse is a factor, you will be unable to receive alimony and likely will be ordered to pay if you are a higher earner.

 What Happens to Alimony When I’m Laid Off?